 Reagan shitheads don’t even realize that they have already lost.

 Their greed and hubris has already sown the seed of their ultimate defeat.

 The future belongs to the righteous purveyors of truth.”

 “If you say so,” suspends Tyger disbelief.

-can make a difference.
-You add one plus one
+One person can make a difference.
+You add one plus one to get two

-and so on and so forth, the numbers are more vast
+and so on and so forth, numbers vaster than ocean waters, overwhelming

 through the sands of time overturning.
 Hooray for the triumph of the spirit

 signified in a small counter-cultural bash for the people